ICL Group (NYSE:ICL) Sees Large Volume Increase

-ICL Group Ltd (NYSE:ICL – Get Rating) shares saw strong trading volume on Monday .
-37,503 shares were traded during mid-day trading, a decline of 95% from the previous session’s volume of 695,009 shares.The stock last traded at $11.50 and had previously closed at $11.08.
+Shares of ICL Group Ltd (NYSE:ICL – Get Rating) saw unusually-high trading volume on Monday .
+Approximately 87,341 shares traded hands during mid-day trading, a decline of 88% from the previous session’s volume of 731,739 shares.The stock last traded at $11.91 and had previously closed at $12.03.

-Several research analysts have recently weighed in on the stock.
-Zacks Investment Research upgraded shares of ICL Group from a “sell” rating to a “buy” rating and set a $11.00 price target for the company in a report on Tuesday, February 15th.
-Morgan Stanley upped their price target on shares of ICL Group from $10.00 to $11.00 and gave the company an “equal weight” rating in a report on Thursday.
-Finally, Citigroup cut shares of ICL Group from a “buy” rating to a “neutral” rating in a report on Monday, January 24th.
-Three investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $9.33.
+ICL has been the topic of a number of analyst reports.
+Citigroup lowered ICL Group from a “buy” rating to a “neutral” rating in a research report on Monday, January 24th.
+Morgan Stanley upped their price target on ICL Group from $10.00 to $11.00 and gave the company an “equal weight” rating in a research report on Thursday, March 17th.
+Finally, Zacks Investment Research upgraded ICL Group from a “sell” rating to a “buy” rating and set a $11.00 target price on the stock in a research report on Tuesday, February 15th.
+Three research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat.com, ICL Group presently has an average rating of “Hold” and a consensus price target of $9.33.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 8th.
-Stockholders of record on Wednesday, February 23rd were given a $0.1318 dividend.
-This represents a $0.53 dividend on an annualized basis and a dividend yield of 4.55%.
-The ex-dividend date of this dividend was Tuesday, February 22nd.
-This is a positive change from ICL Group’s previous quarterly dividend of $0.08.
-ICL Group’s payout ratio is currently 66.67%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, March 8th.
+Investors of record on Wednesday, February 23rd were paid a dividend of $0.1318 per share.
+This is an increase from ICL Group’s previous quarterly dividend of $0.08.
+This represents a $0.53 dividend on an annualized basis and a yield of 4.20%.
+The ex-dividend date was Tuesday, February 22nd.
+ICL Group’s dividend payout ratio is 66.67%.

-Hedge funds have recently made changes to their positions in the company.
-Acadian Asset Management LLC raised its position in ICL Group by 1,731.1% during the fourth quarter.
-Acadian Asset Management LLC now owns 7,102,426 shares of the basic materials company’s stock worth $68,459,000 after acquiring an additional 6,714,547 shares in the last quarter.
-Meitav Dash Investments Ltd. raised its position in ICL Group by 35.2% during the third quarter.
-Meitav Dash Investments Ltd. now owns 17,095,463 shares of the basic materials company’s stock worth $125,476,000 after acquiring an additional 4,448,184 shares in the last quarter.
-AustralianSuper Pty Ltd bought a new stake in ICL Group during the fourth quarter worth $1,172,119,000.
-JPMorgan Chase & Co. raised its position in ICL Group by 37.0% during the fourth quarter.
-JPMorgan Chase & Co. now owns 4,018,960 shares of the basic materials company’s stock worth $38,864,000 after acquiring an additional 1,085,064 shares in the last quarter.
-Finally, Marshall Wace LLP raised its position in ICL Group by 98.5% during the third quarter.
-Marshall Wace LLP now owns 1,850,307 shares of the basic materials company’s stock worth $13,589,000 after acquiring an additional 918,030 shares in the last quarter.
+A number of hedge funds have recently bought and sold shares of ICL.
+First Trust Advisors LP acquired a new position in ICL Group during the 1st quarter worth approximately $73,000.
+Citadel Advisors LLC raised its stake in shares of ICL Group by 65.6% in the second quarter.
+Citadel Advisors LLC now owns 122,079 shares of the basic materials company’s stock worth $837,000 after purchasing an additional 48,374 shares during the last quarter.
+Millennium Management LLC purchased a new stake in shares of ICL Group in the second quarter worth approximately $845,000.
+Wells Fargo & Company MN raised its stake in shares of ICL Group by 3,128.3% in the second quarter.
+Wells Fargo & Company MN now owns 201,153 shares of the basic materials company’s stock worth $1,366,000 after purchasing an additional 194,922 shares during the last quarter.
+Finally, Total Clarity Wealth Management Inc. purchased a new stake in shares of ICL Group in the third quarter worth approximately $44,000.

 About ICL Group (NYSE:ICL)